MetPX/sarracenia/doc/UPGRADING.rst

         old: *expire 240*      equivalent to new:  *expire 240M*
         old: "message_ttl 480* equivalent to new:  *message_ttl 480M*
+        old: logdays 5        equivalent to new:  *logdays 5d*

 **CHANGE**: in sr_sarra, processing messages on initial ingest must have in their config changed::